looten/yocto-qemu-playground/poky/documentation/brief-yoctoprojectqs/index.rst

    information.

 -  **Yocto Project Mailing Lists:** Related mailing lists provide a forum for discussion, patch submission and announcements.
-There are several mailing lists grouped by topic.
+Several mailing lists exist and are grouped according to areas of concern.
 See the :ref:`ref-manual/resources:mailing lists` section in the Yocto Project Reference Manual for a complete list of Yocto Project mailing lists.